DillonSteyl/SCIE1000/Week 3/or_description.md

 Print the message "You can take this course." if they are allowed to take the course, and "You cannot take this course." otherwise.

-**Hint:** You should be able to solve this problem with just ONE if statement (and an else statement).
+**Hint:** Challenge yourself: you should be able to solve this problem with just ONE if statement (and an else statement).

 ## Solution